Criminal Lawyers in Environmental Crimes

 The statutory penalties are severe and have been hardened by Organic Law 1/2015 and EU Directive transposition.
 The basic type carries 6 months to 2 years' prison, 10-14 months' fine and special disqualification from profession or trade (1 to 2 years).
 Aggravated types reach 2 to 5 years' prison; with serious health risk, up to 6 years.
 Illicit hazardous waste management, 1 to 5 years' prison.
 Flora and fauna crimes, 6 months to 2 years' prison with special hunting disqualification.
 The legal entity can face fines of double to quadruple the benefit, activity suspension, premises closure up to five years, judicial intervention and, in extreme cases, dissolution.
 Added to these is the civil obligation of environmental restoration (Art.
 339 CP) and parallel administrative sanctions that can reach several million euros.

 The technical defense rests on four consolidated axes.
 First, expert challenge: prosecution reports (SEPRONA, Hydrographic Confederations, regional Inspection) must be confronted with independent counter-expert reports from chemists, biologists, registered environmental engineers; challenging the sampling methodology, measurement points, sample chain of custody and laboratory protocols can be determinative.
-Second, environmental causality: the causal link between the imputed conduct and serious risk must be proven; concauses (third-party discharges, natural phenomena, historical contamination background) exclude or attenuate imputation.
-Third, administrative license: activity covered by valid authorization (even if insufficient) excludes intent and limits imputation to excess.
+Second, environmental causality: the causal link between the conduct alleged and the serious risk must be proven; concauses (third-party discharges, natural phenomena, historical contamination background) exclude or attenuate attribution.
+Third, administrative license: activity covered by valid authorization (even if insufficient) excludes intent and limits attribution to the excess.
 Fourth, corrective measures and voluntary restoration: timely adoption of measures (discharge cessation, soil restoration, waste removal) operates as a highly qualified mitigating factor (Art.
 21.5 CP) and can reduce penalty by one or two degrees.

 In current forensic practice we observe a significant intensification of environmental criminal prosecution, fueled by the European green agenda (European Green Deal), Directive 2008/99/EC on criminal environmental protection and Directive 2024/1203 on environmental crimes, Act 7/2021 on Climate Change, Act 7/2022 on Waste, Organic Law 1/2025 on Justice Service Efficiency and growing activation of popular prosecution by environmental organizations (Greenpeace, Ecologists in Action, WWF).
 The Environmental and Urban Planning Prosecutor's Office has delegate prosecutors in each province coordinating with SEPRONA, regional authorities, Labor Inspectorate and Tax Agency.
 At Alonso Sala, with more than 15 years of experience, we approach each file coordinating certified environmental experts, sectoral engineers, administrative lawyers and environmental compliance experts, articulating defenses combining criminal law, administrative pleadings, voluntary restoration and reputational management.